jeka-dev/jeka/README.md

 as old, heavy, rigid or bloated.

-It introduces a breath of fresh air in this domain by offering a light and versatile solution for building projects and delivery pipelines using your preferred language.
+It introduces a breath of fresh air in this domain by offering a light and versatile solution for building projects and automate tasks using Java language.

 ## But also ...